enspirit/dem-rescript/acceptance/instantiate_publipost_do_ReScript.expected.md

-# BuckleScript executes Mustache using complex js data.
+# ReScript executes Mustache using complex js data.

 # just  it